suhirotaka/utility/README.md

 Usage: cmdbm [<action>] [<options>]

 Actions:
-   add       Add a bookmark
-   ls        List bookmarks
-   edit      Edit bookmarks
-   rm        Delete a bookmark
-   run       Run a bookmarked command
+  add <command>     Add command to bookmark ls                List bookmarks with their IDs edit              Edit bookmarks rm <ID>           Delete a bookmark of the specified ID looked up by "ls" action run <ID>          Run a command of the specified ID looked up by "ls" action

 Options:
   --help     Print this